 As an employee, participating in YWCA Canberra’s workplace giving program comes with a raft of benefits:

-As an employer, if you wish to offer workplace giving, you can invite your employees to enter into a workplace giving program.
+As an employer, if you wish to offer workplace giving, you can invite your employees to enter a workplace giving program.
 Your employees will then specify the amount they wish to donate.

 This is typically a fixed amount deducted from their salary or wages on each pay day.
 You then pay the donation directly to us.